 25.11(1) Requests for additional time to comply with security standards.
 An agency may request additional time to comply with adopted security standards by sending a written request to the chief information security officer.
 The written request must include the reason for the request, a description of what the agency will do to achieve compliance, and a time line for achieving compliance.
 The chief information security officer, or designee, shall approve or deny the request in writing to the agency within 15 calendar days of receipt of the request.
 The agency may modify and resubmit the request within 30 calendar days of receipt of notification of the decision.
+The chief information security officer shall approve or deny the resubmitted request in writing to the agency within 15 calendar days of receipt of notification of the agency within 15 calendar days of receipt of notification.
 The chief information security officer shall approve or deny the resubmitted request in writing to the agency within 15 calendar days of receipt of notification.
-If the resubmitted request is denied, the agency may request review by the board at its next regularly scheduled meeting.
+The chief information security officer shall approve or deny the resubmitted request is denied, the agency may request review by the board at its next regularly scheduled meeting.